 Meeting GDPR regulations can be a technical challenge to implement in practical terms.
 This is especially true for your register of data processing activities.
 In order to be compliant, you must be able to keep track of and describe:

 Our solution helps you to easily record and manage all the data processing activity within your organization so that you can easily comply with requirements and meet your legal obligations.
 It allows you to create records of processing activity: add processing activities from 1700+ pre-made options, divide them by area (sub-divisions within which data processing activities are the same), assign processors and other member roles, and to document legal bases and other GDPR-required records.

 Please note: As mentioned in this guide, full and extensive records of processing are typically required for organizations that handle “special categories of data” or have more than 250 employees, however there are some record-keeping requirements — such as which data you collect, its purpose, all parties involved in its processing and the data retention period — which are mandatory for everyone.
 Additionally, even though the GDPR is a common reason to put more effort into your register of data processing activities, our tool is not exclusively made for application under the GDPR.
 It can also be used for all your data processing activties in general, even by companies who do not have any users/customers within the EU.

 In order to comply with privacy laws, especially the GDPR, companies need to store proof of consent so that they can demonstrate that consent was collected.
 These records must show:

-Our Consent Solution simplifies this process by helping you to easily store proof of consent and manage consent and privacy preferences for each of your users.
+Our Consent Database simplifies this process by helping you to easily store proof of consent and manage consent and privacy preferences for each of your users.
 It allows you to track every aspect of consent (including the legal or privacy notice and the consent form that the user was presented with at the time of consent collection) and the related preferences expressed by the user.

-To use, simply activate the Consent Solution and get the API key, then install via HTTP API or JS widget and you’re done; you’ll be able to retrieve consents at any time and keep them updated.
+To use, simply activate the Consent Database and get the API key, then install via HTTP API or JS widget and you’re done; you’ll be able to retrieve consents at any time and keep them updated.